devoworm/OW-DW-Education/Developmental Data Science/About.md

 ### Sponsored by: [DevoWorm Group](https://devoworm.weebly.com/) and [OpenWorm Foundation](http://openworm.org/), Instructors: TBA

 ### Summary:
 This course is intended to provide collaborators and students with basic background in how to conduct data science research with particular relevance to the area of developmental biology.
+It also approaches developmental biology from a data scientific perspective, highlighting ways to analyze data extracted from developmental processes.

 ### License: